Haru1O1/Haru1O1.github.io/_posts/2025-01-15-Learning_HTML_Day5_6.md

     - React components are functions that return GSX
     - short for JavaScript XML
     - similar to html what is needed is a opening tag and a closing tag
-    - allows for the ability to build dynamic user interface without over complicating things
+    - ability to build dynamic user interface without over complicating things
     - Example
     ```javascript
     <ButtonLogin />